renanbotasse/porto42/piscine42/README.md

 To be admitted to 42, I had to go through a highly competitive selection process.
 The final stage of the selection process is called the "C Piscine," which is a 26-day C programming bootcamp that challenges my skills to the max.
 </p>
 <p align="justify">
 During the C Piscine, I've been learning both hard and soft skills.
-Include C programming, where I work with variables, pointers, memory allocation, macros, and libraries.
+Includes C programming, where I work with variables, pointers, memory allocation, macros, and libraries.
 I've also learned shell commands and how to use Git to submit my projects.
 </p>